zoran-cuckovic/beautiful-jekyll/_posts/2019-04-07-intervisibility-qgis.md

 Lines of sight between towers will be analysed in QGIS with the [Visibility analysis plugin]( www.zoran-cuckovic.from.hr/QGIS-visibility-analysis/).
 The module requires two sets of points, one that stores the points of origin of intervisibility lines and the other that stores the target points.
 In case when sources are the same as targets, we can specify the same file as both the source and the target.

 Some users were having difficulties to grasp the parameters involved.
 Note that in many, if not most cases we use the same set of locations for both signal emitters and receivers.
 The term intervisibility implies that the relationship is reciprocal between two locations: observes are, in turn, signal emitters.
 However, the visibility relationship is not necessarily reciprocal in the real world.
 We can see a tower at a distance only if we see a good portion of it, say at least the top five meters.
 Let's assume that Greek towers typically measured 15 metres; in this case we will test intervisibility for the height of 10 meters.
 But this does not apply to the observer who is comfortable at the top of a tower: see figure below.
-Therefore we need two parameters for each tower, observer height and target height.
+Therefore we need two parameters for each tower, its observation height and its target height.

 ![04-19-towers.jpg]({{site.baseurl}}/figures/04-19-towers.jpg)
 *The problem of reciprocity (images from www.svgrepo.com/svg/140937/tower).*